marcintyc/marcintyc/README.md

 ### Hi there 👋

 I am Marcin.
 I work as a Mainframe Specialist in kyndryl (new IBM company).
-I enjoy programming and have grown passionately in this direction for several years.
-Especially in Java, JavaScript and React.
+I enjoy programming (especially in Java, JavaScript and React) and have grown passionately in this direction for several years.
 I am interested in cloud technologies and I am in the process of Azure certification.
 I love learning new things using mnemonics.
 I participate in Polish Championship competitions and in the near future I plan to participate in international competitions.
 Let's stay in touch!

 :calling: https://pl.linkedin.com/in/marcin-tyc-13010b17a <br />